orbitmines/archive/projects/Ray Calculi & Physics.md

 # XOR Universe
 Ok the last week I've been thinking about physics a lot, and would like to hear what someone thinks who knows more of physics than I do about one of the specific ideas I had.

-So the idea currently is that
+So yeah I was trying to come with ideas on how to recover electromagnetism & gravity-like things from local rules only.
+So the idea is currently that it's caused by some preference the universe has for locally satisfying XOR s